bradweinstein/pagerduty-challenge/README.md

-## Incident Response WorkFlow
+## Incident Response Workflow

-For this portion of the demo we would like people to get in touch with how an incident is handled in real time.
-By creating an incident via API, you can test how team members will react and handle situations on the go.
+For this portion of the demo we would like people to get an idea of how an incident is handled in real time.
+By creating an incident via the PagerDuty API, you can test how team members will react and handle situations on the go.

 ### Triggering an incident

 In this issue you'll notice we've opened an incident with "Lassy" falling down the well.
-We've attached it to the previously created service, and escalation policy outlined before.
+We've attached this incident to the service and escalation policy outlined before.

 ```JSON
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/vnd.pagerduty+json;version=2' --header 'From: [PRIVATE EMAIL]' --header 'Authorization: Token token=[SECRETTOKEN]' -d '{